 Do you feel like you are constantly nagging your child to pay attention?
 Or do you find yourself saying “Sweetie, let’s focus!” every afternoon over homework?
 Are the students in your classroom distracted, lacking concentration, or tuned out?
 Using attention activities to help kids pay attention may be just the thing to help with kids who have a lot on their mind in the classroom or at home.
 These are activities to improve attention and concentration and can be a big help at home or at school.

 Distractions can come in many forms.
 The child who is overly sensitive to sensory input may over respond to the slightest sounds, textures, sights, scents, tastes, or motions.
 Children who are excessively distracted by their sensory needs will struggle to attend to simple commands.
 Other children are able to “keep it together” in a classroom or home setting yet their concentration is challenged.
+Inattention can present as indifference, disregard, forgetfulness, carelessness, disinterest, neglect, or thoughtlessness.
+Kids might make mistakes or seem like they simply can’t pay attention.
+When a child is struggling to complete tasks, there can be many reasons or many signs of attention issues.

 This resource is part of our new Executive Functioning Skills series.
 You will find information, executive functioning skill areas, strategies, and tools added to the drop down menu above.